describo/profiles/profile-docs/profile-structure.md

 -   `warnMissingProperty`: true or false: Whether or not the UI should warn when data is found in an RO-crate but a definition for is not found in the profile.
 -   `keywords`: An array of keywords to enable lookups of this profile.

+## Context

+The context section allows you to provide a context for this profile.
+Although optional, it is highly recommended that you provide a context that suits the profile you have created.
+Describo will then disable the context editor and emit crates with this context in it.

+See [All about contexts]('./contexts.md') for more information.

 ## Hide / Layouts